November 21st: Freedom Shrine, One Nation

 Members of the growth team working on the next Excel Club at Rome High School are looking for legacies, children, grandchildren, or other family members of Exchange members, who attend RHS.
 These students should already have some connection with Exchange through the family connection and would be great prospects for the initial charter members of the club.

-The club builders will meet after our Exchange meeting on Friday for a short meeting, but you are asked to drop an email to firstname.lastname@example.org and let him know about any of your family members who would fit this category.
+Drop an email to firstname.lastname@example.org and let him know about any of your family members who would fit this category.

 Excel is the high school arm of the National Exchange Club and works with students to achieve community service, patriotism, the prevention of child abuse, and service to our youth.